 The Stacks is your one stop shop to talk books and reading.
 Guests will join the host, Traci Thomas for lively discussions about books and the ways they have shaped their lives, and they way we all understand culture, race, politics, and more.
 The last Wednesday of each month Traci and guest will break down a book in detail as part of The Stacks Book Club.
 Make sure to check the website www.thestackspodcast.com for more details, including upcoming The Stacks Book Club picks.

-The Stacks Book Club selection for May is No Name in the Street by James Baldwin.
-We will discuss the book on May 29th with Yahdon Israel.
+The Stacks Book Club pick for May is Devil in a Blue Dress by Walter Mosley.
+We will discuss on Wednesday, May 28th with Kara Brown returning as our guest.

 You can find everything we discuss on today's show on The Stacks' website: